 To achieve the best results with weed killers it is always advisable to apply them whilst weeds are actively growing.
 I like to give them a blast early spring and then finish off any survivors with another spray in mid-summer.
 Targeting the weeds while they are growing will make the roots suck the weed killer up and transfer it to the root of the weed, allowing for much better weed killing.

 Weed burners are a rather novel way of removing weeds for many people.
 They come in two forms, electric or gas-powered.
 The electric ones can quite often take a while to get up to temperature and also can take a while to burn the weed.
 So don’t expect to quickly tackle a full driveway with an electric weed burner.
 For larger areas, we would definitely recommend a gas burner.
 Again this comes with its own caveats though.
-Many of the smaller cheaper burners that come with an attached camping gas cylinder will burn through their tanks incredibly quickly, again making them unsuitable for large drives.
+Many of the smaller cheaper burners that come with an attached camping gas cylinder are not as powerful as their larger brothers, again making them unsuitable for large drives.
 For larger areas, we would suggest a proper burner with a trolly to carry a gas canister.
 These are great if you have a large drive and don’t want to use poisonous chemicals.

 There are numerous specially designed hand tools available to help you remove weeds from block paving.
 Normally designed as small scrapers they allow you to efficiently get into the gaps between pavers and pull up those weeds.
 They are a great method of removing weeds in an environmentally friendly way.
 However they obviously have their drawbacks, it is very tedious to clear a full driveway this way, not to mention bad on the back and knees!
 However, if you follow the little and often mantra they can be a very useful tool to defeat those driveway weeds.